Huang-CL/elsc/README.md

 # elsc
-electron scattering in the circumstellar medium ionized by supornova shock radiation
+electron scattering in the circumstellar medium ionized by supernova shock radiation